 As the city quietly rises this Sunday morning, we'll meet for a special on-location lighting demonstration, with models and props.
 Explore small-flash and location lighting considerations such as light quality, quantity, and direction.
 Learn to apply these techniques by controlling the natural environment and the lighting.
 The morning concludes with a final question-and-answer session with your instructors.
 The workshop ends at noon.

 Joe McNally is an internationally acclaimed photographer whose career has spanned 30 years and included assignments in more than 50 countries.
-A contributor to National Geographic magazine for more than two decades, Joe has published numerous cover stories, including "The Future of Flying" (December 2003).
+A contributor to National Geographic magazine for more than three decades, Joe has published numerous cover stories, including "The Future of Flying" (December 2003).
 His assignments have taken him from the heart of India's Diwali celebrations to the deserts of the Middle East to China's Great Wall.
 American Photo magazine has described Joe as "perhaps the most versatile photojournalist working today" and listed him as one of their 100 Most Important People in Photography.
 Among his many awards, Joe has been honored as a member of Kodak-PDN Legends Online, and was named a Nikon Legend Behind the Lens.
 In 2010, he was voted one of the 30 most influential photographers of the decade by Photo District News.

 What To Expect